 Today is the anniversary of the Killdozer event that happened back in 2004, when Marvin Heemeyer rolled over the town of Granby, CO with his custom made Bulldozer.
 Tired of their small town constrictive politics, stealing, code “enforcement” and just the general squeeze they put on him and his small mechanics shop (because they wanted his property and he was an outsider), he rolled over all of the buildings in the town and then blew his own head off inside the contraption.
-He didn’t hurt any people, just collapsed their stupid town hall and their stupid shops…he was obsessed with fighting for his rights and they drove him to the brink.
-“I have become unreasonable…” he said, in his manifesto.
-That was the hill he’d die on.
-Literally.

-My oldest brother would have done something like that.
-I remember when I was too young to know the gut punch of someone stealing your business after a down payment and then running off with equipment, he was scammed…and I knew it was the end for him.
 He would have done a Heemeyer but instead kept it inside and died of a brain tumor.
 Same year actually.
 2004.
 He was the age I am now.

 I had a couple of Sunnybrook Farm delusional plans for an old country store and another for a vacant cafe in a “charming village” in Northeast Georgia.
 The latter fell apart when the old woman who owned it whispered too loudly to her sycophant sons, “I don’t like her, she asks too many questions…” and for good reason.
 I was a relatively seasoned restaurateur who had learned what an idiot I was on a couple of commercial leases in the past.
 I knew what to ask for and my inquiry as to why Georgia Power said that all of the units in the building got billed to the cafe’s account… I was dismissed.

-How many middle aged ladies had tried that business with a nice banana bread and chicken salad on marble rye had gone asunder with a crippling electric bill they couldn’t afford.
+How many middle aged ladies had tried that business with a nice banana bread and chicken salad on marble rye to go asunder with a crippling electric bill they couldn’t afford.
 The chandelier store below the cafe had all the lights on even on a holiday weekend when everything was shuttered.
 That belonged to the son.
 It all made sense in 8 minutes of a walk through.
-Also, I imagined, a fire hazard.
-(Fun fact: someone else rented the place and in a couple years it did in fact burn to the ground taking nearly the entire block with it.
+Also, I imagined, a fire hazard. *(Fun fact: someone else rented the place and in a couple years it did in fact burn to the ground taking nearly the entire block with it.
 Faulty wiring, not considered arson, case closed. )

 The hubris of young success had me high on ideas for a general store on a busy shady highway on the way to a lake where rich hillbillies, country singers and frat boys went water skiing in summer.
 A no brainer!
 I can’t believe there isn’t a Peggy’s General Store here right now with gas, propane, wine and amazing panini sandwiches!
 I’ll do it!
 I imagined the parades they’d have in my honor for saving their town and making their lives better.
 The tax revenue I’d raise alone for the town would get me a bench in the town square.
 I’d try to remain humble.